Streamwood Dethatching Lawn Services

 What Neighborhoods Do We Serve Throughout Streamwood, IL?

-Streamwood’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:
+Streamwood’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, tree canopy, and proximity to conservation lands:

-- Old Streamwood Estates: Mature tree canopy, 1950s-60s lawns, compacted Drummer silty clay loam, poor drainage, heavy Kentucky bluegrass, high thatch risk
+- Old Streamwood Estates: Mature tree canopy, 1950s-60s lawns, severe compaction, heavy Drummer silty clay loam, slow thatch decomposition, frequent moss and disease issues

-- Streamwood Park District Areas: Public green spaces, high traffic, mixed maintenance, compaction and thatch in play areas
+- Streamwood Park District Areas: Public green spaces, mixed grass species, high use, variable maintenance, environmental oversight

 Streamwood Park District